tuhrig/tuhrig.github.io/_posts/2023/2023-03-06-plotting-test-results-to-see-regressions.md

 - "testing"
 ---

-At [Bringmeister](https://www.bringmeister.de/), we strongly believe in the benefit of End-2-End tests.
+In my daily work, I strongly believe in the benefits of End-2-End tests.
 End-2-End tests give us the confidence that our system is working as in tended.
 Other than unit tests, they are black box tests running from outside against our deployed services.
 They are our final barrier before we deploy anything to production: if the End-2-End tests are green, we can hit the button.